Abhilash2330/Machine-Learning/README.md

 - Radial Basis Function (RBF) Kernel

 The behaviour of these kernels is demonstrated using the Breast Cancer dataset from Scikit-learn.

+## Requirements

+To run the notebook, install the following Python libraries:

+- numpy
+- pandas
+- matplotlib
+- scikit-learn